LowTechCoder/rpi4-retroarch-guide/README.md

 Desktop Menu > Preferences > Raspberry Pi Configuration > System > Auto Login > [yes]

 Connect to the internet the usual way and then open a Terminal and update.
 The '-y' automatically chooses 'yes' during package installation.
 We'll use it in this project to make things quicker, but be careful with this flag when installing things.
+Also as a reminder, when doing a copy or paste on a Terminal, use Shift + Ctrl + c, and Shift + Ctrl + v to copy and paste.
 ```
 sudo apt update
 sudo apt full-upgrade -y